ntrrgc/mse-manifest-gen/README.md

-# mse-manifest-gen
+## manifestgen.py

-Receives MP4 and WebM files and generates a simple JSON file for each (manifest) with a list of the media segments they contain, including their offsets and start times.
+Receives MP4 and WebM MediaSource Extensions ByteStream files and generates a simple JSON file for each (manifest) with a list of the media segments they contain, including their offsets and start times.

 For use mostly in tests, where using a more complex manifest format is undesirable.
 Notably there is no support for multi-track files.